Washington Nationals: Historical

+Ratings

 In the midst of a season in which they finished with the worst record in Major League Baseball, the Nationals' television ratings were among the worst in the National League in July 2008 but increased during the 2010 and 2011 seasons.
 Since 2012, when they began to achieve consistent success on the field, their television viewership has grown continually and dramatically.
 By 2016, the Nationals′ prime-time television ratings were 15th highest among the 29 U.S. MLB teams, and they rose to 12th in 2017.
 Ratings declined to 18th among the 29 U.S. teams for the 2018 season.